You are here: Home/Plants/Flowers/ Fog Fruit – Mississippi Wildflower

 The tiny little rings of pale lavender flowers around a purple center are only a about half an inch in size.
 Each tiny flower is about 1/4″ in size or smaller and the very center of the flowers are yellow/orange.
 The flowers start to bloom at the bottom of the bloom and will finish at the very top.
 In bunches, the flowers are quite pretty and they caught my eye as I walked along the sandy banks of the Mississippi.
 Flowers appear in spring and last through fall.

-The leaves are oppositely arranged, lanceolate (roughly) or oblong, and roughly toothed at the margin.
-The stems can be square shaped.
+Fog fruit has leaves that are oppositely arranged, lanceolate (roughly) or oblong, and roughly toothed at the margin.
+It often has square-shaped stems.
 At most, the plant is 2 feet tall, but generally a bit shorter.
-The plant is perennial, so it comes back each year.
+The plant is perennial, meaning it returns each year.

-It’s a wetland plant and grows along the edges of rivers and streams and in wet soils.
-This plant was growing in full sun and generally this plant does best in full to partial sun.
+It’s a wetland plant that grows along the edges of rivers and streams and in wet soils.
+This plant was growing in full sun, and generally this plant does best in full to partial sun.

 Close Plant Relatives